 Triggers exist to encourage some behaviour and discourage others, but a single subject can have multiple triggers for different circumstances.
 For example, we might have two triggers for lemons; we may feel the urge squeeze some lemon juice over fried food, but we would recoil strongly from the suggestion we should eat a whole one.
 Just like the example of the lemon most people have some triggers that encourage them to drink and other triggers that urge them not to.
 Normal drinkers have triggers motivating against drinking too much and they have triggers motivating against drinking at the wrong times.
 They have triggers linked to the discomforts of drinking too much; hangovers, vomiting, and loss of control, and they have triggers relating to the unwanted consequences of drinking; failing to meet important obligations, doing things that are regretted or shameful and so on.
 It is the balance of these competing triggers that most often prevents them from drinking unwisely.
 But alcohol-avoiding triggers do not form properly in us.
 We get the strange feeling that we seem to have no “off” switch when it comes to alcohol but we have no direct way of knowing that this is quite literally true.
 Other people are motivated to avoid drinking or to avoid drinking more, but we never are.
 Our drinking switch is permanently fixed in the “on” position.
 It is the absence of these alcohol-avoiding triggers that launches us on a catastrophic trajectory.

 The reward system aids survival but in the wild the availability of something beneficial like an important food can be unpredictable and the reward system accommodates this variability.
-For example, if we’d learned to sit under a tree because good fruit fell from it then the reward system would urge us to return to the tree and look for more food and this urge would strengthen each time we found food there.
+For example, if we’d learned to sit under a tree because good fruit fell from it then the reward system would motivate us to return to the tree and look for more food and this urge would strengthen each time we found food there.
 But if the tree stopped producing fruit then we would visit there forever if the motivating urges did not change and this would be an inefficient use of our energy.
 So the reward system evolved to be adaptable as well as compelling.
 Firstly, the cravings that are invoked have a limited time-span.
 If there isn’t any fruit available at the tree when we visit then the urge to continue to search there fades after several minutes and so we lose interest and move on.
 Secondly, if things stop happening the way that a trigger anticipates then the importance assigned to that trigger is lowered.
 In exactly the same way that a trigger strengthens through repeated success it is weakened by repeated failure.
 When a trigger consistently fails to return the object sought then the importance of acting on it (the intensity of the craving launched) is reduced.
 The brain can’t unlearn that something has been identified as something to be sought out, but the importance of securing it CAN be changed, and it is by successively denying cravings that we reduce their intensity.

 By successively denying a craving the reward system recognises that the likelihood of a particular trigger being successful is less than anticipated and the urgency given to seeking out its subject is progressively reduced.
 This is an incredibly important piece of information for anyone attempting to stop drinking:

-EVERY TIME WE RESIST A CRAVING LAUCNCHED BY A TRIGGER THEN THE INTENSITY OF THE NEXT CRAVING INDUCED BY THAT TRIGGER IS DIMINISHED.
+EVERY TIME WE RESIST A CRAVING LAUNCHED BY A TRIGGER THEN THE INTENSITY OF THE NEXT CRAVING LAUNCHED BY THAT TRIGGER IS DIMINISHED.

 This is how we escape addiction.
 If this did not happen then the cravings would remain at their peak intensity forever and we would eventually fail because of the enormous effort required to continue fighting them off.
 We do not manage to stop drinking because we get better at resisting the cravings, though we do get better at navigating them, we are able to stop drinking because over time the cravings fall to an intensity that we can overcome without undue effort.

 Success lies in overcoming cravings for a sustained period.
-Whether this craving comes as a romantic notion that a drink would be nice, or whether it comes as a primal scream that demands that we drink, now the process is the same.
-First we get the urge to drink that has been launched because we have found ourselves in the circumstances of a trigger: a time, place, emotion, sound, memory, or daydream of a situation when we have drunk previously.
-The intensity of the will depend on how many times that particular trigger has been successful in delivering alcohol and how close we are to the circumstances of that trigger.
+Whether this craving comes as a romantic notion that a drink would be nice, or whether it comes as a primal scream that demands that we drink now the process is the same.
+First we get the motivation to secure alcohol that has been launched because we have found ourselves in the circumstances of a trigger: a time, place, emotion, sound, memory, or daydream of a situation when we have drunk previously.
+The intensity of the craving will depend on how many times that particular trigger has been successful in delivering alcohol and how close we are to the circumstances of that trigger.
 Our brain automatically encourages us to drink and our attention is focussed on securing alcohol.
 What we have to do is interrupt that automatic process and override it.
 We have to recognise that this urge is NOT what we actually want to do: our brain is deceiving us.
 We have to recognise the unwanted motivation and reject it.
 We have to do this time-after time, hour-by-hour, day-by-day.
 A single failure to intercept and overcome this urge will cause us to relapse.
 Our resolve to fend off these cravings is finite but our brain’s ability to present them is infinite.
 It is an exhausting process at first as the cravings come back-to-back and beating them seems like a game of whack-a-mole, but every time we overcome a craving is progress.
 We reduce the challenge of these cravings by taking the power out of them; one craving at a time, one trigger at a time.
 It seems at first that we are making no progress, the challenge seems relentless, but each craving we overcome brings us closer to the point that we can get past them without breaking our stride… and that is the goal with cravings.
 We can’t stop them completely, the triggers remain forever, but we can reduce their power to a point that the cravings they create no longer interfere with our day.

 At first the challenge is relentless but over time it eases as more and more triggers are stripped of their vigour.
 Occasionally we find ourselves in the circumstances of a trigger that still has its full power, a powerful trigger that belongs to a circumstance we haven’t met for a long time, and we get a shocking out-of-the-blue craving.
 These are alarming and intense but most often we get past them fairly confidently because by the time we are hit by these cravings our resolve is usually in good shape.
 As time passes more and more of our drinking triggers have their vigour stripped away and we no longer have to constantly fight off the demands that we drink.
 It takes time, but it happens and for as long as we don’t drink this is guaranteed to happen.

 - We do not drink because we are weak.
-We drink because we are compelled to by automatic mental processes.
-These processes are explicitly evolved to direct our behaviour, and in us these have been unhelpfully associated with alcohol.
+We drink because we are compelled to by the automatic mental processes of our reward system.

-© Copyright 2020 David Horry
+© Copyright David Horry 2020